 Mission Point, the location of the creation of the story “Man Without a Country” is also a popular destination.
 On the island’s eastern end, this resort encourages patrons to hike and bike along its trails.

 Touring on Bike

-One of the most unusual aspects, to this tourist stop, is its all out ban on motor vehicles.
+One of the most unusual aspects of this tourist stop is its all-out ban on motor vehicles.
 All cars, motorhomes, trucks, and motorcycles are required to remain at the port.

 Traveling the island is done on bike or on foot.
 This ensures that the air is clean, and adds to the relaxed atmosphere.
 Visitors have no place they must be in a hurry to get to.

 Bicycle racks, for tourists and locals alike, line the streets and store fronts.
 With the slower-paced transportation, visitors are sure to take in all of the sights of the 3.5 square mile island.

 After a long day of sightseeing, it is calming to retire to one’s room, whether at the Grand Hotel or one of the other resorts.

 With a good book and a cup of tea, or a glass of wine, travelers repose in their rooms, just like the literary geniuses of the past.